dirtprotocol/dirtoracle/Protocol-Design.md

 ![Oracle Spec](images/OracleDiagram.png)

 ### Data Sources: Trusted off-chain sources
 DIRT uses public key encryption to verify the data came from approved sources.
-Each marketfeed is created with an array of approved sources.
+Each datafeed is created with an array of approved sources.
 Every data source has a public / private key pair.
 The source uses the private key to sign the data message off-chain.
 The DIRT oracle contract uses the stored public key to verify the data’s origin onchain.

 The smart contract accepts the message only when all conditions are met: